-When you see an active military service member in uniform, you can thank them for their service, as you recognize that they are in the military.
+When you see a military service member in uniform, you can thank them for their service, as you visually see they are in the military.
 Children and wives, however, are not as recognizable.
 They don’t have uniforms, or badges, or obvious signs of being part of a military family.
 That means their sacrifices sometimes go unnoticed outside of their military community.
-These communities typically celebrate Month of the Military Child by holding special events like fairs, parades, and seminars, but there are ways for us to help spread the information and celebration outside of the military communities.
+These communities typically celebrate Month of the Military Child by holding special events like fairs, parades, and seminars.
+But, there are ways for us to help spread the information and celebration outside of the military communities.

 Hold a Community Event

 One way to help military children is to make public community events that support them.
 You can contact your local schools and work with them to help out in these events.
-It’s important for these kids to understand that they matter and that you want to support them in any way you can.
+It’s important for these kids to understand that they matter and that you support them.

 Acknowledge Military Children at Sporting Events

 If you are going to a sporting event in April, ask the announcer to help out by announcing Month of the Military Child before, during, or after the event.
 They can raise the flag, say the Pledge of Allegiance, or sing the national anthem.
+You can also specifically call out the children playing in the event if they are military children.
 No matter what you say and how you say it, make sure these children understand that we appreciate them that their sacrifices matter.

 Hold an Assembly to Honor Military Children

 Contact your local schools and ask to hold an assembly.
-The band can perform, and military children can talk to their schoolmates and share what it’s like to be a military child.
+Military children can talk to their schoolmates and share what it’s like to be a military child.
 They can write a poem, sing a song, or share their story.

 Feature Month of the Military Child on Your Website